-If you are notified of a non-disclosure or use direction under s 100(1) of the Act you must comply with its requirements.
+If you are notified of a non-disclosure or use direction under s 100(1) of the Act, you must comply with its requirements.
 Any such direction will be accompanied by a statement setting out your rights and obligations under s 101 of the NACC Act (Offence-use or disclosure of investigation material).
-You should carefully read this document.
+You should read this document carefully.

-Broadly, if there is a direction under s 100(1), disclosure is permitted, as an exception to the direction, in the following circumstances:
+If there is a direction under s 100(1), you are only permitted to disclose investigation material to:

-- to a legal practitioner, for the purpose of obtaining legal advice or representation; or - to a legal aid officer, for the purpose of seeking assistance; or - to a medical practitioner or psychologist, for the purpose of obtaining medical or psychiatric care, treatment or counselling (including psychological counselling).
+- a legal practitioner, for the purpose of obtaining legal advice or representation - a legal aid officer, for the purpose of seeking assistance - a medical practitioner or psychologist, for the purpose of obtaining medical or psychiatric care, treatment or counselling (including psychological counselling).